mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 Making for peers has value but can be amplified and scoped using a fictional or controlled external audience often via scenarios.

+    An authentic audience can create a motivating context to deepen and sustain participation (Larson, 2007; Magnifico, 2010) [@roque_youth_2019-1]

 <!--
 MOVE To LATER DISCUSSION ON AUTHENTICITY IN LATER CHAPTERS?